-The example C code below works on Windows, Linux, and Mac OS X 10.7 or later.
-It demonstrates how to get the error status from the controller, how to read a variable, and how to set the target speed.
+The example C code below works on Linux and macOS.
+It demonstrates how to use the USB virtual serial port or the TTL serial port to get the error status from the controller, read a variable, and set the target speed.